-- Salt & pepper to taste
+- Salt and pepper to taste

 - Add peas and cream; cover and cook for additional 2-3 minutes or until campanelle is tender.
 Remove from heat.
 Slowly add Parmesan while stirring.
-Add provel cheese and cover for five minutes.
+Add provel cheese and cover for 5 minutes.
 Stir to combine.
 Sauce thickens as it cools.

-If Provel is not available you can substitute shredded Gouda or shredded white American.
+If Provel is not available you can substitute shredded Provolone, Gouda or white American.
 The grocery deli can slice you off a small chunk of white American or you can even add chopped slices.